Psychological Health & Safety

 - Cognitive functional capacity assessment to evaluate an individual’s difficulties or impairment in areas that may affect their ability to work, return to work, learn and/or function daily.
 Areas assessed can include attention, memory, thought processing, planning/organizing, problem solving, learning, impulsivity and emotional regulation, adaptability, and ability to tolerate multiple demands.

-- Psychometric addictions assessments and treatment planning for individual employees with addictions challenges.
+- Psychometric assessments and treatment planning for individual employees with substance use and abuse challenges.

-Consultation, intervention, and support for managers dealing with concerns or cases involving employees with psychological injuries, mental health issues/illness, and/or addictions problems that are impairing their work functionality, performance, and/or conduct.
+Consultation, intervention, and support for managers dealing with concerns or cases involving employees with psychological injuries, mental health issues/illness, and/or substance use that are impairing their work functionality, performance, and/or conduct.

 - RETURN-TO-WORK ASSESSMENT AND SUPPORT FOR PSYCHOLOGICAL INJURIES